benthomasson/benthomasson.github.io/_posts/2025-04-15-how-does-terraform-work.md

     256         }
     257

-It is looking for a MagicCookieKey and MagicCookieValue.
+It is looking for a `MagicCookieKey` and `MagicCookieValue`.
 In [Terraform core](https://github.com/hashicorp/terraform/blob/8d2dffedb36a4cf34dc41828e24d1a2833c9c1f5/internal/plugin6/serve.go#L25) we can find the values for these:

     26 var Handshake = plugin.HandshakeConfig{